 The Florida Department of Transportation defines distracted driving as any mental or physical activity that takes an individual's focus off the task of handling a vehicle.
-When a person's attention is not on the road, the likelihood of an accident increases greatly.
+When a person's attention is not on the road, the likelihood of a car accident increases greatly.
 The United States Department of Transportation estimates that a person was hurt every 75 seconds in a collision caused by a distracted driver in 2012.

 A personal injury lawsuit may be filed against an individual who caused harm to someone else because of distracted driving.
 This type of claim is rooted in the theory of negligence, which is the failure to use the appropriate level of precaution when undertaking a certain activity.
-In the context of operating a motor vehicle, each driver is required to use at least as much care as an ordinary, prudent person would use in the same circumstances.
+In the context of operating a motor vehicle, each driver is required to use at least as much care as an ordinary prudent person would use in the same circumstances.

-- Quantifiable damages arose that can be compensated.
+- Quantifiable damages arose that can be compensated

 Once negligence is established, an injured person can typically seek compensation for costs and losses such as medical expenses, lost income and benefits, pain and suffering, property damage, and any other expenses stemming from the accident.Wrongful Death Claims

 Distracted driving is not to be taken lightly.
 In some serious accidents, victims may tragically lose their lives.
 If your loved one was killed by a distracted driver, you may be able to file a wrongful death claim in Florida.
 These lawsuits often are brought by close family members of an accident victim, seeking compensation for medical and burial expenses as well as lost earning capacity and damages based on their relationship to their lost loved one.Our Legal Team